Doctor of Education

 - EDU 721: Legal Research and Office Memorandum of Law ~ 4 credit hours

 - EDU 722: Doctor of Education Capstone Course ~ 8 credit hours

-*For Doctor of Education course descriptions, click here to see the HMU Catalog.
+*Doctor of Education course descriptions may be found in the HMU Catalog.